-Exhibit 23: Steps in Preparing the RTD Strategic Budget Plan
+Exhibit 23 Steps in Preparing the RTD Strategic Budget Plan

 - RTD prepares revenue estimates for each year of the Strategic Business Plan.Revenue estimates include state and local sales and use tax, farebox revenues, and federal grants.
 Revenue projections are based on economic indicators, including regional growth projections, from state andlocal economists.
-Federal funds are estimated based on past trends, formula allocations, and recent congressional actions. - Annually in December, RTD develops proposed projects for consideration.
+Federal funds are estimated based on past trends, formula allocations, and recent congressional actions. - 2.
+Annually in December, RTD develops proposed projects for consideration.
 Standardized information including the estimated cost of the project is developed.
 Cost estimates consider such factors as capital cost, service hours by service project type, and principal and interest payments on long-term debt. - 3.
 RTD reviews each proposed project and prioritizes them. - RTD adjusts the prioritized list to fit the expected revenues once the financial projections have been completed. - RTD reviews the draft Strategic Business Plan for consistency with Civil Rights Act requirements.
 RTD reviews the draft Strategic Business Plan with local governments and transportation management organizations at the appropriate quarterly meeting. - The draft Strategic Business Plan is brought to the RTD Board at a public meeting for adoption, typically before the annual budget is reviewed and adopted in August. - 7.
 The adopted Strategic Business Plan is incorporated into RTD's annual budget.

-becomes the basis for RTD's submittal to DRCOG of transit projects to be included for funding in the TIP.
+RTD presents its proposed Strategic Budget Plan to the Transportation Advisory Committee for comment.
+Upon adoption, the Strategic Budget Plan becomes the basis for RTD's submittal to DRCOG of transit projects to be included for funding in the TIP.